bfutrell70/my-fake-api/README.md

 - /api/1 - delete existing product.
 Deleted product is returned.

 ## Using this project within an Angular project
-- copy the my-fake-api folder to the Angular project folder
+- [OPTIONAL] Copy the my-fake-api folder to the Angular project folder.
+Alternatively the my-fake-api folder can be stored elsewhere.
 - within the Angular project, create the file `proxy.conf.json` witin the `/src` folder
 - paste the following JSON markup into the file: